Dorothy Stanton Wise: Career and later life

 After leaving the college, Wise worked on commissions in multiple forms, including portraits and architectural drawings.
 One of her most popular statuettes was an electric light holder titled Spring.
 Wise was talented in sculpting busts of children as well as historical figures such as Joan of Arc.
 During World War I, when England was unable to import doll's heads from Germany, Wise modeled patterns of doll's heads for manufacturers.
 She also created medallions of notable people such as Catherine Isabella Dodd and Bishop John Prideaux.
 Her design for a memorial to Mrs. Henry Wood was selected by the Mayor of Worcester to be placed in Worcester Cathedral, but the lack of Greek marble due to the war caused delays in production.
 While she was waiting for large marble blocks to be available, she created smaller sculptures which were sold to dignitaries such as Queen Alexandra and Princess Victoria.

 Wise exhibited in at least ten shows, including seven times at the Manchester Art Gallery autumn exhibition.
 She was commissioned to create works for the 1911 Pageant of Empire at The Crystal Palace.
 Wise won gold medals at Manchester Art Gallery, the Royal Academy, and Walker Art Gallery in Liverpool.

 She published several articles for the British Deaf Times between 1913 and 1916 sharing her accomplishments with the deaf community.
 She was also interviewed by deaf writer Yvonne Pitrois, saying she had lost out on some commissions when purchasers "had no time to waste for speaking to a deaf person".
 She continued to attend classes in life drawing and modeling design to keep her skills sharp.

-She died December 25, 1918, at her home in London, perhaps a victim of the 1918 flu epidemic.
+She died on 25 December 1918 at her home in London, perhaps a victim of the 1918 flu epidemic.